PolyglotYT/Synthetic-Division-Calculator/README.md

 Keep in mind, the program only works assuming:
--the degree of the dividend is greater than the degree of the divisor -the degrees of both polynomials are positive integers -any decimal values for the coefficients are written in fraction form
+-the degree of the dividend is greater than the degree of the divisor -the degrees of both polynomials are positive integers -every coefficient is written as either an integer or fraction (no decimals)